thisisobate/kyverno-website/src/content/docs/policies/other/add-env-vars-from-cm/add-env-vars-from-cm.md

 ---
-title: "Add Environment Variables from ConfigMap"
+title: 'Add Environment Variables from ConfigMap'
 category: Other
 version: 1.6.0
 subject: Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   Instead of defining a common set of environment variables multiple times either in manifests or separate policies, Pods can reference entire collections stored in a ConfigMap.
 This policy mutates all initContainers (if present) and containers in a Pod with environment variables defined in a ConfigMap named `nsenvvars` that must exist in the destination Namespace.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/add-env-vars-from-cm/add-env-vars-from-cm.yaml" target="-blank">/other/add-env-vars-from-cm/add-env-vars-from-cm.yaml</a>

 ```yaml